Jasonrve/rancher-devops-operator/README.md

 - `Rancher__Url`: Rancher server URL
 - `Rancher__Token`: Rancher API token
 - `Rancher__AllowInsecureSsl`: Allow insecure SSL (development only)
+- `Rancher__CleanupNamespaces`: Delete namespaces when removed from CRD (default: `false`)

+### Namespace Cleanup Behavior

+By default (`CleanupNamespaces=false`), namespaces are **never deleted**.
+When a namespace is removed from a Project CRD spec:
+- The namespace is disassociated from the project
+- The namespace itself remains in the cluster
+- Workloads continue running

+When `CleanupNamespaces=true`, namespaces are **deleted** when removed from the CRD spec or when the CRD is deleted.
+This includes deleting all resources within the namespace.

 ### Rancher API Token